 - I used a push pin to start a small hole on the end of the wood slice.

 - Screw a loop screw into the hole and add a ribbon to hang.

-*This post uses Affiliate Links.
-If you choose to make a purchase using the links, I will receive a small commission that helps offset the cost of maintaining this blog.
-Thanks!
+Disclaimer: This blog uses ads and affiliate links.
+If you choose to make a purchase using one of the links, I receive a small commission (at no additional cost to you) that helps offset the costs of maintaining this blog.
+Thank You.